🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 3.3 Surface Modification Technologies

-Ion Implantation is a technique that bombards the material surface with high-energy ions to modify chemical composition and crystal structure。It is used for doping in semiconductor manufacturing and surface hardening of metals。
+Ion implantation is a technique that drives high-energy ions into a material surface to modify its chemical composition and crystal structure.
+It is used for doping in semiconductor manufacturing and for surface hardening of metals.

-The concentration distribution after ion implantation is approximated by a Gaussian distribution:
+The post-implantation concentration distribution is approximated by a Gaussian distribution:

 $$ C(x) = \frac{\Phi}{\sqrt{2\pi} \Delta R_p} \exp\left(-\frac{(x - R_p)^2}{2 \Delta R_p^2}\right) $$